Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: cookiebanner required feedback
 * Improvement: new option to disable width auto correction
 * Improvement: ratio option for placeholders on openstreetmap
-* Improvement: added Flexible Maps integration
 * Improvement: drop title element from svg in banner, props @alexbosch
 * Improvement: p elements on all paragraphs in legal documents
 * Improvement: added Flexible Maps integration
+* Improvement: add toggle to hide the legal document links on the banner
 * Fix: Novo Maps integration
 * Fix: domains with 'type' in the url could not load the css file props @nimdaweb
 * Fix: catch not set enable dependency key